robotics-erlangen/framework/README.md

 already cloned it, you can also use `git submodule init && git submodule update --recursive`.

+Ra for Windows is built in a nightly pipeline and can be [downloaded here](https://project.robotics-erlangen.de/robocup/software/-/jobs/artifacts/master/download?job=cross-compile-ra).

 ## Table of Contents
 - [Getting started and compiling the framework](#getting-started-and-compiling-the-framework)
 - [Contained programs](#contained-programs-and-their-corresponding-makefile-target)